Home Book Author Media Interact Contact

 It is something they found.

-Built from neuroscience, acoustic physics, and a lifetime of playing and listening: music is a stimulus with documented physiological effects, a system the human nervous system was built to receive, and a property of the universe that existed before anything with ears arrived to hear it.
+Moving through three territories—the personal, the philosophical, and the scientific—this book argues that music is a stimulus with documented physiological effects, a system the human nervous system was built to receive, and a property of the physical universe that existed before anything with ears arrived to hear it.

 The Themes